avular-robotics/avular-gpio/README.md

 See `samples/simple_pwm.py` for details on how to use PWM channels.

-The Jetson.GPIO library supports PWM only on pins with attached hardware PWM controllers.
-Unlike the RPi.GPIO library, the Jetson.GPIO library does not implement Software emulated PWM.
+The Avular.GPIO library supports PWM only on pins with attached hardware PWM controllers.
+Unlike the RPi.GPIO library, the Avular.GPIO library does not implement Software emulated PWM.
 Jetson Nano supports 2 PWM channels, and Jetson AGX Xavier supports 3 PWM channels.
 Jetson TX1 and TX2 do not support any PWM channels.

 The system pinmux must be configured to connect the hardware PWM controlller(s) to the relevant pins.
 If the pinmux is not configured, PWM signals will not reach the pins!
-The Jetson.GPIO library does not dynamically modify the pinmux configuration to achieve this.
+The Avular.GPIO library does not dynamically modify the pinmux configuration to achieve this.
 Read the L4T documentation for details on how to configure the pinmux.

-# Using the Jetson GPIO library from a docker container
+# Using the Avular GPIO library from a docker container
-The following describes how to use the Jetson GPIO library from a docker container.
+The following describes how to use the Avular GPIO library from a docker container.

 ## Building a docker image
-`samples/docker/Dockerfile` is a sample Dockerfile for the Jetson GPIO library.
+`samples/docker/Dockerfile` is a sample Dockerfile for the Avular GPIO library.
 The following command will build a docker image named `testimg` from it.

 ```shell
 sudo docker image build -f samples/docker/Dockerfile -t testimg .